-Ralph Waldo Emerson is often given credit for the iconic cliche, (made famous by Aerosmith in their 1992 hit single, Amazing), “Life is a journey, not a destination.”
+Ralph Waldo Emerson is often credited with the iconic cliche (made famous by Aerosmith in their 1992 hit single, Amazing), “Life is a journey, not a destination.”

 “To finish the moment, to find the journey’s end in every step of the road, to live the greatest number of good hours, is wisdom.” ~ Ralph Waldo Emerson

 Finding Peak is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

 I’ve always hated the “Life is a journey” meme.

 Life is about the destination.
 It’s about where you finish.
 Did you win or lose?
 If it isn’t, what the heck are we doing all this work for?

 Maybe it was being raised in rural Upstate New York, watching my working-class parents show up and “Do the work” every day without any tangible improvement in our lives.